SimonDeDeyne/SWOWEN-2018/README.md

 ## Spelling and lexica
 We tried to check the spelling of the most common responses (those occurring at least two times in the data), but it's quite likely that some corrections can be improved and some misspellings are missed.
 This is where git can make our lives a bit easier.
 If you find errors, please check the correction file and submit a pull request with additional or ammended corrections.

+Two files are of importance:
+* [EnglishProperNames.txt](https://github.com/SimonDeDeyne/SWOWEN-2018/blob/master/data/dictionaries/EnglishCustomDict.txt): List of proper names that should not be corrected when found as response
+* [EnglishCustomDict.txt](https://github.com/SimonDeDeyne/SWOWEN-2018/blob/master/data/dictionaries/EnglishCustomDict.txt) responses that are manually checked.
+The data in these files take priority over automated (and sometimes faulty) spell-checking.
+As such, exceptions that should not be touched can be easily included by given including the original response and a correction that is identical.
+The current file consists of over 11,000 corrections.

 The spelling list is merged with [SUBTLEX-US](https://www.ugent.be/pp/experimentele-psychologie/en/research/documents/subtlexus) and words from the [VARCON](https://github.com/en-wl/wordlist/tree/master/varcon) list to obtain an English lexicon file.
 This file is used check responses at the individual level and remove participants who provide predominantly non-English responses in the `preprocessData.R` script.